 The decision to invest in your graduate education is an important step toward meeting your future goals.
 Hybrid MBA students typically use a combination of company-sponsored tuition support and educational loans to fund their educational endeavors.

-Tuition for the class enrolling in May 2023 is estimated at $59,400* for the 42 credit program, billed in six equal installments of $9,900.
-Tuition will not increase for the duration of the two-year program, as long as the student maintains enrollment and graduates on schedule.
+Tuition for the class enrolling in May 2024 is estimated at $59,400* for the 42 credit program, billed in six equal installments of $9,900.
+Tuition is not expected to change during the two-year program, and unforeseen situations may cause a tuition increase.

 *Subject to change

-If you are interested in receiving financial assistance through federal loan programs you should complete the FAFSA (Free Application for Federal Student Aid).
-The FAFSA is completed online by going to www.fafsa.ed.gov.
+If you are interested in receiving financial assistance through federal loan programs, you should complete the FAFSA (Free Application for Federal Student Aid).
 Follow the instructions provided to secure a “PIN” number and save the number for further use.
 The University of Colorado Boulder treats the summer term as the final semester of the academic year.
-Therefore, to receive financial aid for the summer of 2023, it is necessary to complete the 2022-2023 FAFSA.
-For the 2023-2024 academic year, complete the 2023-2024 FAFSA.
+Therefore, to receive financial aid for the summer of 2024, it is necessary to complete the 2023-2024 FAFSA.
+For the 2024-2025 academic year, complete the 2024-2025 FAFSA.

 Quick Steps to Financial Aid